 102 x 70 cm, with frame 122 x 90 cm

-This extraordinary painting is a version of the theme “Herodias and Salome with the Head of John the Baptist” by Peter Paul Rubens.
-It was probably painted after a copperplate engraving that was made soon after the creation of the much-praised oil painting.
-This is mirror-inverted in a typical manner, being the result of the printing process.
+This extraordinary painting is a version of “Herodias and Salome with the Head of John the Baptist” by Peter Paul Rubens.
+It was probably painted after a copperplate engraving that was made soon after the creation of the much-praised painting.
+This is mirror-inverted in typical manner, being the result of the printing process.
 The subject of the painting is biblical: John the Baptist is imprisoned because he is accused of adultery with Herodias, whose daughter Salome then demands John’s head on a dish (Mk 6:17-29).
-In fact, it is Herodias here – and not Salome – who smugly presents the John’s head to the viewer.
+In fact, it is Herodias here – and not Salome – who smugly presents John‘s head to the viewer.

 Abonnieren Sie unseren Newsletter um über bevorstehende Auktionen informiert zu werden.

 Subscribe to our newsletter to be informed about upcoming auctions.

 With this purchase order, I authorize TIBERIUS AUCTIONS to bid in my name and on my account up to the specified purchase limits or to contact me for a telephone bid during the auction.